 What’s New

-We extend our sincere appreciation to our event sponsors and generous donors—your support is the foundation of everything we do.
-During the gala and open house, guests had the opportunity to meet our incredible therapy horses, connect with students and their families, chat with dedicated volunteers, and spend time with Camelot’s riding instructors.
+During the Starry Knights gala guests will have the opportunity to meet our incredible therapy horses, connect with students and their families, chat with dedicated volunteers, and spend time with Camelot’s riding instructors.

 Camelot Chronicles: Spring 2025